 Fixing a clogged drain is hard work and expensive.
 Making a drain trap is easier and cheaper than you might think.
-In today’s post, an excerpt from the April 2014 issue of Ceramics Monthly, Raquel and Dan Sobel explain how to make a clay trap from inexpensive and readily available materials.
+In this post, an excerpt from the Ceramics Monthly archives, Raquel and Dan Sobel explain how to make a clay trap from inexpensive and readily available materials.
 Give it a try in your own studio.
-It could save you a lot of trouble.- Jennifer Harnetty, editor.
+It could save you a lot of trouble.- Jennifer Poellot Harnetty, editor.

 I was a little nervous about setting up my own studio in the basement of my house with a 20-year-old septic tank and leach field, so I wanted to make sure my clay trap was really safe.